Tell us a little bit about where you’re from and where you went to school:

 I have always had an interest in the natural world, both to understand it and to experience it.
 Plus I got the best grades in my bio classes!

-What types of projects have you worked on?
+What types of Environmental projects have you worked on?

 I work on mostly private land development projects but occasionally take on transportation projects and other municipality projects.
 For all of those projects, I provide support for addressing natural resources (wetlands, listed species, and trees) and taking the projects through permitting on the federal, state, and local government levels.